 You + Your Technique + Dog’s Temperament = Amount of time it will take.
 It can also depend on the health of your older dog.
 If they have any of the common older dog diseases, then it can take longer.

 It can also vary if you are dealing with senior dog dementia in an older dog.
 In fact, some older dogs with dementia will not be able to be crate trained at all.
 In this case keeping them in a room with vinyl floors is a good idea when you are away.
 That way if they do have an accident, it is easy to clean.

-7 Simple Steps to Crate Training an Older Rescue Dog
+7 Simple Steps to Kennel Train a Rescue Dog